gard-projects/machine-learning/ShallowLearning/DecisionTree/README.md

 &nbsp;

 ## Random Forest
 The Random Forest algorithm trains a fixed number of weak learners, typically decision trees.
 It then uses the weak learners to make predictions or classifications to new samples.
-The image below by Gunay (2023) shows a visual representation of the structure of a random forest.
+Figure 1 below, Gunay (2023), shows a visual representation of a typical random forest. \
 ![random_forest](https://github.com/user-attachments/assets/e3be712d-750e-407c-8c02-6e20ecf2ee41)